Brand matters, Period.

 Products are the champion of a company, and nothing advocates for a brand better than a Flagship product.
 In the case of Mongoose, there is an entire series—the legion series.
 It comprises of seven BMX Bikes that fit all sizes, and are for all riders.

-At Amazon, it has been ranked at the very 1st position for BMX Bikes and has been widely acclaimed so far.
+At Amazon, on the date of publishing this article, it has been ranked at the very 1st position for BMX Bikes and has been widely acclaimed so far.

 Legion L 500 has all the essential and advanced features of a BMX, and it is the only bike in the legion series that isn’t lacking in anything.
 As we go down the lists—e.g. L100, L 80, L 60—the price significantly drops at the expense of certain features like the quality of frame, handlebar, and wheels.